Play Live Radio

 A rendering of the planned renovation project for Lompoc's Cabrillo High School Stadium.

-The Santa Ynez Band of Chumash Indians pledge $500,000 to Cabrillo High School stadium project.
+The Santa Ynez Band of Chumash Indians pledged $500,000 to the project at Cabrillo High School.

-A project to revitalize a Central Coast high school sports complex has received a major financial boost.
+A project to revitalize a Central Coast high school sports complex has received a significant financial boost.

-The Santa Ynez Band of Chumash Indians pledged $500,000 in the form of a matching grant towards the Cabrillo High School Stadium Improvement Project.
+The Santa Ynez Band of Chumash Indians pledged $500,000 in a matching grant for the Cabrillo High School Stadium Improvement Project.

-During the last six decades, Cabrillo High School has only played two varsity high school games on campus.
+Cabrillo High School has only played two varsity high school games on campus in the last six decades.
 It plays its home games at Lompoc High School.
 The marching band practices in a parking lot.

-The Lompoc Unified School District has put up $4 million of the estimated $8 million cost of the project.
-If people in the community donate another $500,000, the matching $500,000 Chumash contribution will get the total up to $5 million dollars.
+The Lompoc Unified School District has contributed $4 million of the estimated $8 million cost of the project.
+If people in the community donate another $500,000, the matching $500,000 Chumash contribution will bring the total up to $5 million.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.